Wildfire Threatens Wild Red Pandas in Nepal

 Ramesh Rai, HCF's Program Coordinator, led a firefighting response team that engaged local people in protecting their Community Forests, as well as in providing essential supplies such as food, water and first-aid medical kits.
 Thanks to the support from our generous donors, Rai and a team of our Forest Guardians were able to receive first aid training in 2019.
 “The firefighting team lacked enough equipment, personal protective gear, and first-aid medicine.
 We have to provide more support to these forest users and the people who manage tea houses along the Pathibhara trail.
 Due to the lack of proper tools, people relied on tree branches to contain the fire” said Rai.
 The other members of the wildfire response team were from Nepal Police, Armed Police Force, and Nepal Army from Taplejung and Panchthar districts.

-Photo at top of blog: wild red panda in Taplejung photographed during 2019 ecotrip. © Kuniko Kai.
+Wild red panda in Taplejung photographed during 2019 ecotrip. © Kuniko Kai.

 HCF coordinated with the DFO of Taplejung in mobilizing the local community to fight the fire.
 Birendra Yadav, local Divisional Forest Officer, said, “it is important to train and equip the local communities with the firefighting tools and gear.
 We should work collaboratively in organizing such training in the future but the DFO lacks resources to combat wildfires.”